 At the event, Block awarded the Florence Shapiro Distinguished Leadership Award to Mabrie Jackson, public affairs director for H-E-B/Central Market, for her advocacy and her work in global trade and as the honorary consul for the Kingdom of the Netherlands in Dallas.
 The Florence Shapiro leadership award was created in 2008 to acknowledge community leaders “who have given back so much of the time and talent to enrich the lives of the citizens of Collin County.”

-Jackson also served as president and CEO of the North Texas Commission, a member of Plano City Council, and interim president and CEO for the Plano Chamber of Commerce.
-She’s held roles at companies like Microsoft and ran as the Republican candidate for Texas House District 66.
+Jackson also served as president and CEO of the North Texas Commission, a member of the Plano City Council, and interim president and CEO for the Plano Chamber of Commerce.
+She has held roles at companies like Microsoft and ran as the Republican candidate for Texas House District 66.

 “She believes very deeply in the role of diversity and celebrating the beauty of many cultures that we have in our community,” Block said.
 “And she is a true leader.
 She’s really there for the community.
 And she is a truly deserving recipient of our leadership award.”